-With all the hullabaloo surrounding immigrants and Donald Trump, heading on a J1 probably isn't so appealing at the moment.
-Although, it's an amazing experience, if you're short on funds and even morale, it might be an idea to stay at home for the summer.
+Although a J1 is an amazing experience, if you're short on funds and even morale, it might be an idea to stay at home in Ireland for the summer.

 Our little island is an amazing place, you just have to explore it a bit.
 You can go on a road trip along the west, head to the sandy beaches of Wexford, go surfing in Donegal, hike the Wicklow Way, go cycling around the Ring of Kerry and hop along ancient stones at the Giant's Causeway.